graphql/graphql-spec/spec/Section 2 -- Language.md

 A GraphQL document is comprised of several kinds of indivisible lexical tokens defined here in a lexical grammar by patterns of source Unicode characters.

-Tokens are later used as terminal symbols in a GraphQL query document syntactic grammars.
+Tokens are later used as terminal symbols in a GraphQL Document syntactic grammars.

 ### Ignored Tokens